sdam-au/GI_ETL/README.md

-# Meaningful title for the repository
+# PHI dataset extraction and preprocessing
-*pick type of repository (TOOL, ETL, ANALYSIS, ADMIN)*
+* ETL

 ---

 ## Purpose
-[In two to three sentences state the purpose of this repository, ideally tying it to an existing SDAM milestone.
-E.g., The purpose of this repository is to provide templates for all future SDAM repositories in order to save precious time and maintain high standards and uniformity of our documentation.]
+The purpose of this repository is to extract the PHI dataset from numerous `.csv` files into one tabular object in python (pandas dataframe), clean it, and to upload it to sciencedata.dk for further usage.

 ---
 ## Authors